 I remember dwelling on not being able to sleep on my stomach the first time I was pregnant.
 Sleep used to be so uncomfortable for me and was so hard to get once my bump got big enough.
 The back pain, charlie horses, and general discomfort left me up at night.
 Now with two kids, I am so tired at night that I don’t care how uncomfortable I am.
 I sleep so well regardless!

-The Love From Your Children is Indescribable 7 of 10
+7. The Love From Your Children Is Indiscernible

 With your first pregnancy, everyone relishes in your excitement over the news.
 It’s a great feeling to have everyone with you and congratulating you, and having them ask how you are doing all of the time.
 The love that surrounds you is so much different when you are pregnant with children.
 My girls love to come up and touch my belly.
 The joy in their faces when they feel their little brother move around is perfection.
 There is nothing like getting little kisses on your belly from your very own children.